breadboard-ai/breadboard/packages/breadboard/README.md

 <h2 id="installation">Installation</h2>

 Breadboard requires [Node.js](https://nodejs.org/) version 19 or higher.
 Before installing, [download and install Node.js](https://nodejs.org/en/download/).

-Check what version of node you're running with `node -v`.
+- Check what version of node you're running with `node -v`.

-In your workspace, make sure to create a `package.json` first with the [`npm init` command](https://docs.npmjs.com/creating-a-package-json-file).
+- In your workspace, make sure to create a `package.json` first with the [`npm init` command](https://docs.npmjs.com/creating-a-package-json-file).

 To install Breadboard with [npm](https://www.npmjs.com/), then run:
 ```shell
 npm install @google-labs/breadboard
 ```

+If you want to use [TypeScript](https://www.typescriptlang.org/), you will need to [install the package](https://www.npmjs.com/package/typescript).
+- You can use npm to download TypeScript into your project using `npm install typescript --save-dev`.
+- You can then initialize the Typescript project and create a `tsconfig.json` file using `npx tsc --init`.

 ### Useful packages (optional)

 | Name                                                                                            | Description                                                                                                                                    | Install                                   |